amckennafoster/nbidata/docs/curation/curation.md

 Related Identifier Relationships

-Here are the relationships that will likely be useful to NBI.
-Zenodo has a much longer list as well.
+Here are the relationships that will likely be useful to NBI, however Zenodo has a much longer list (link to list).

 <table>
 <tr><th>Related Identifier is</th><th>Use this relationship</th><th>Notes</th></tr>